codefellows/code-challenges/nearest-value-bst/README.md

 Students should come up with some way of keeping all the project data associated together.
 They should, therefore, be asked to design the "node" to be stored in their binary search tree.

-In case of a new value that exactly splits the difference between two previous results, it is acceptable to return either previous result found.
+In case of a new value that exactly splits the difference between two previous results, it is acceptable to return either previous project found.

-Run time complexity for the algorithm they create should be O(log n), since half of the existing data can be disregarded after every comparison.
+Run time complexity for the algorithm they create should be O(lg n), since half of the existing data can be disregarded after every comparison.
 Space complexity should be O(1): No additional data structures are needed to run the search.

 ## Resources